gschmutz/stream-processing-workshop/04a-wikipedia-data-ingestion-with-python/README.md

 Alternatively you can also use AKHQ to create a topic.

-## Implment the Wikipedia Consumer using Python
+## Implement the Wikipedia Consumer using Python

 Navigate to Jupyter: <http://dataplatform:28888>